-The avenue for a successful therapeutic outcome is the in-person consultation.
+The basis for a successful therapeutic outcome is the in-person consultation.
 This time allows the client to fully relay information about the problem and provides the herbalist with an opportunity to understand the nuances of the client’s situation, that would have otherwise been missed if the interaction took place via phone or email.
-Unlike protocol-based therapy (a typically inadequate approach of – match the illness/symptom with the herb), person-based therapy first takes into consideration the individual.
-The herbal consultation lets the herbalist ask the right questions, which allows a better fine-tuning of the herbal answer.
+Unlike protocol-based therapy (a limited approach of matching illness/symptom to herbal medicine), person-based therapy first takes into consideration the individual.
+The herbal consultation allows the herbalist to ask the right questions so he better understands the physiological subtleties of the client, which allows a better fine-tuning of the herbal answer.

 Applied Medical Botany

-I view this phrase as a description for core herbal practice: the plying of native (and non-native too) plants, to people, for a therapeutic result.
-The interface of correct plant identification, the plant’s collection and/or preparation, channeled as a botanical medicine, with the goal of an effective treatment, is the conceptual overlay.
-What this means for the client, this merger of botany, which is primarily hands-on, co-mingled with the studies of medical physiology, chemistry, pharmacology (and other disciplines), is an herbal therapy that is well-considered, science-based, and most importantly, therapeutically relevant.
+I view this phrase as a description for core herbal practice: the plying of wild/domestic plants, to people, for a therapeutic result.
+This behind-the-scenes trifecta of stages – correct plant identification, the item’s proper collection and/or preparation, and most importantly, the herbal medicine’s proper dispensing/dosing – are each integral stages of the practice of profession herbalism.
+What this means for the client, this merger of botany with the studies of medical physiology, chemistry, pharmacology (and other disciplines), is an herbal therapy that is well-considered, science-based, and most importantly, therapeutically relevant.

 Constitutional Herbal Medicine